radioclubjp/radioclubjp.github.io/_posts/2025-03-26-signature.markdown

 \label{eq:signature-hom}
 \end{equation}

+## Every permutation can be represented as a product of transpositions

+To see that each permutation can be expressed as a product of transpositions, consider that permutations $\sigma \in S_n$ correspond exactly to arrangements of boxes labeled $1$ through $n$.
+Multiplying a permutation by a transposition on the left, which is the same as function composition on the left, corresponds to switching the positions of two boxes.
+The claim that every permutation is expressible as a product of transpositions then boils down to the claim that every arrangement of boxes can be achieved by a series of swaps.
+This is obviously true: first swap the box labeled $1$ to the correct position, then that labeled $2$, and so on.
+In fact this shows that every permutation in $S_n$ can be expressed as a product of at most *n* transpositions.
+Actually, $n-1$ transpositions suffices, since by the time you've put $n-1$ boxes in their place, the final box will also necessarily be in its own place and no more swaps are needed.

+## The lack of uniqueness of such representation and the fundamental fact

+In the above section we gave a method to express a permutation as a product of transpositions.
+But that is by no means the only way to do so.
+Consider, for example, the fact that the identity permutation is expressible as a product of two transpositions $1 = (12)(12)$ as well as the product of zero transpositions, which is the identity.
+Here $(a \  b)$ for $a\neq b$ stands for the transposition which maps $a\to b$ and $b\to a$ and leaves other numbers fixed.

 The mystery and the fundamental fact that this essay is concerned with, is the fact that no matter how you express a permutation as a product of transpositions, the parity of the number of factors doesn't vary.
 That's what makes our definition \eqref{eq:signature-def} well-defined.
 For if it were possible to express a permutation $\sigma$ both as a product of an even number of transpositions and as an odd number of transpositions, $\rho(\sigma)$ would have to equal both $-1$ and $1$, which is impossible.
-We call this claim the **fundamental fact** in the context of this essay (it's not actually called that way in mathematics).
+We call this claim the **fundamental fact** in the context of this essay though that's not a standard name.

 Perhaps the reader immediately grasps why the fundamental fact must necessarily be true.
 If that's the case, then the author should not recommend they continue reading this essay, since it consists of an attempt to grapple with how unintuitive it is and to try to make it a little bit more intuitive, as well as explore different ways to prove the fundamental fact.

-## Another way to think of the fundamental fact
+## Graph theoretic interpretation of the fundamental fact

 One way to look at the fundamental fact is as follows.
 For each $S_n$ we construct a graph.
 The vertices consist of permutations of $[n]$, i.e. the elements of $S_n$.
 Two permutations are connected by an edge if they differ by a transposition.
 That is, for two bijections $\sigma_1, \sigma_2 :[n] \to [n]$, there is an edge $(\sigma_1 \sigma_2)$ if there is a transposition $\tau \in S_n$ such that $\sigma_2 = \tau \sigma_1$.
 The edges don't need to have a direction since the relation is symmetric: as $\tau$ is a transposition, we have $\tau^2 = 1$ so $\tau \sigma_2 = \tau \tau \sigma_1 = \tau^2 \sigma_1 = 1\sigma_1  = \sigma_1$.